Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-The aforementioned three frameworks are extensively used in the mean-field context to study many nuclear properties.
-The HF or HFB equations are traditionally solved by expanding on a complete and orthogonal basis, as for instance the harmonic oscillator or Woods-Saxon basis, or by using mesh techniques in the coordinate representation.
-The presence of density-dependent terms in the three schemes, containing the spatial density often raised to non-integer powers and sometimes of exponential form, imply that none of them can be obtained from mean-field average values of a Hamiltonian.
-Instead, the three can be considered as a special case of an energy density functional (EDF), where part of the functional is obtained from a two-body interaction (and therefore is quadratic in the densities) and the rest is purely phenomenological (with the aforementioned non-integer powers of the density or the density-dependent term of the Slater approximation to Coulomb exchange).
-These peculiarities of the traditional nuclear EDF lead to the following difficulties in implementing the methodology of symmetry restoration:
+The complexity of the bare nucleon-nucleon force and strong in-medium effects characteristic of nuclear physics lead us to consider phenomenological effective forces or relativistic Lagrangians to define the underlying intrinsic mean-field, see the reviews in \citeasnoun{(Ben03e),(Vre05c),Robledo2019,(Sch19)}.
+The associated HF or HFB equations are traditionally solved by expanding on a basis, as for instance the harmonic oscillator or Woods-Saxon basis, or by using mesh techniques in the coordinate representation (which is also equivalent to a basis expansion, see \citeasnoun{(Bay84a)}).
+The presence of a phenomenological density-dependent term containing the mean field density implies that such effective forces do not lead to mean-field average values that can be obtained from a Hamiltonian.
+Instead, they can be considered as a special case of an energy density functional (EDF), where part of the functional is obtained from a two-body interaction (and therefore is quadratic in the densities) and the rest is purely phenomenological.
+Density dependent term of this kind is also found in the Slater approximation to Coulomb exchange.
+These peculiarities of the traditional nuclear EDF approach lead to difficulties in the implementation of the methodology of symmetry restoration:

-\begin{itemize} \item The harmonic oscillator or Woods-Saxon basis are often adapted to the geometry of the problem and therefore break spatial symmetries like rotational and/or translational.
+\begin{itemize} \item The harmonic oscillator or Woods-Saxon bases can break spatial symmetries like rotational and/or translational.
 This is also the case for the mesh representation of the wave functions.
-This symmetry breaking has to be taken into account in the formalism explicitly. \item The density-dependent term of the EDF is phenomenological and therefore it is not justified from first principles.
-As a consequence, one has to adopt some prescription to compute matrix elements of this density dependent term and the prescription chosen has to satisfy consistency requirements as discussed below. \item The use of separate interactions for the particle-hole and particle-particle channels lead to some difficulties related to self-energies and violation of the Pauli principle. \item Non-integer powers of the complex transition density have to be considered in the evaluation of the density dependent term, requiring pathways to choose among the possible branch-cuts in the complex plane. \end{itemize}
+This symmetry breaking has to be taken into account in the formalism explicitly. \item The density-dependent term of the EDF is only well defined for mean values.
+For energy overlaps a prescription, satisfying consistency constraints, is required.
+It turns out that popular alternatives lead to consider complex quantities that are often raised to non-integer powers, requiring additional considerations in the selection of the branch-cuts in the complex plane. \item Different interactions for the particle-hole and particle-particle channels are often used raising self-energy and violation of the Pauli principle issues. \end{itemize}